thelogeshwaran/Todo-App/README.md

 # Getting Started with Create React App

 It is Todo app, where you can add, delete, edit the todo.
-You can sort the todo.
+You can sort the todo and filter todo.